Heliumdioxid/database-api/README.md

 ### database-api
-a simple and async java-library for mysql and mongodb database-connections
+simple and async java-library for mysql and mongodb database-connections

 <br>